- Become a Lawyer

 The policy should outline the procedures in place to report issues of discrimination or harassment within the firm or organization, without fear of reprisal.
 This policy should also include information on contacting the Law Society to report complaints of discrimination and harassment.

-For more information on what behaviour may be a form of discrimination or harassment, visit the Alberta Human Rights Commission website.
+For more information on what behaviour may be a form of discrimination or harassment, see section 6.3 of the Law Society of Alberta Code of Conduct.

 Safe Reporting: Step-by-Step